hypertelia/hypertelia.github.io/_posts/2022-06-16-riders-lens.md

 Below are a fairly random selection of photographs from a variety of cycling adventures I've experienced, both local and further afield.

-As a kid my bike was my ticket to adventure and to this day have vivid memories of discovering the world as I knew it on two wheels.
-40+ years on and I'm really no different: my bikes are what take me to and through destinations that I want to document and to share with others.
-I believe photography is by far the best medium with which to do this, whether that be via broad vistas, or select vignettes of places, people, or objects.

-I hope to take advantage of the Rider's Lens Grant to give focus and direction to my photography during future adventures.
-I believe that a critique of existing work, together with mentorship on how best to tell a story via photographs will result in cohesive collections that I'd be proud to share, confident that I'm successfully communicating to others the sense of place that I experience.
-I believe I have a good eye.
-The grant would allow me to prove this.

 ![kid with wooden bike](/img/riderslens/1.jpg)
 ![man carrying chairs on his head](/img/riderslens/3.jpg)
 ![cyclist on road in arch-like trees](/img/riderslens/13.jpg)